PennyLaneAI/pennylane-lightning/doc/lightning_tensor/device.rst

     - ``cutoff``(singular value truncation threshold) defaults to ``0``.
     - ``cutoff_mode``(singular value truncation mode) defaults to ``abs``, considering the absolute values of the singular values.
 Alternatively, users can opt to set ``cutoff_mode`` to ``rel`` to consider the relative values of the singular values.

-The ``lightning.tensor`` device dispatches all operations to be performed on a CUDA capable GPU of generation SM 7.0 (Volta) and greater.
+The ``lightning.tensor`` device dispatches all operations to be performed on a CUDA-capable GPU of generation SM 7.0 (Volta) and greater.

 .. note::